7D2DMods/NPCs/Mods/SDX_Dialog/ReadMe.md

 SDX Dialog
 ==========

-The SDX Dialog adds in new actions and triggers used for the dialogs.xml, as well as include new UI controllers.
+The SDX Dialog adds in new actions and triggers used for the dialogs.xml, and also includes new UI controllers.

 DialogActionExecuteCommandSDX